-☐ 1.
-An appointment order must include the "magic words" directing the neutral to proceed with all reasonable diligence.
+□ 1.
+An appointment order must include the "magic words" directing the master to proceed with all reasonable diligence.

-An appointment order must specifically "direct the neutral to proceed with all reasonable diligence."
+An appointment order must specifically "direct the master to proceed with all reasonable diligence."
 Fed.
 R. Civ.
 P. 53(b)(2).
-Some states require the neutral to proceed with due diligence and with the least practicable delay.
+Some states require the master to proceed with due diligence and with the least practicable delay.

-☐ 2.
-An appointment order must identify the neutral's duties
+2. An appointment order must identify the master's duties.

-Rule 53 provides that the order appointing a neutral must state "the neutral's duties, including any investigation or enforcement duties, and any limits on the neutral's authority under Rule 53(c)."
+Rule 53 provides that the order appointing a master must state "the master's duties, including any investigation or enforcement duties, and any limits on the master's authority under Rule 53(c)."
 Fed.
 R. Civ.
 P. 53(b)(2)(A).
-The rule adds that the court also appoint a neutral to "perform duties consented to by the parties."
+The rule adds that the court also appoint a master to "perform duties consented to by the parties."
 Fed.
 R. Civ.
 P. 53(a)(1)(A).

-An appointment order could simply contain a broad clause stating that the neutral may "perform any and all duties assigned to the neutral by the court (as well as any ancillary acts required to fully carry out those duties) as permitted by both the Federal Rules of Civil Procedure and Article III of the Constitution."
-But a more specific order would help ensure that the court, the neutral, and the parties have a common understanding of the neutral's role.
-Where appropriate, the order language may also establish timetables and deadlines for performance of the neutral's duties.
+An appointment order could simply contain a broad clause stating that the master may "perform any and all duties assigned to the master by the court (as well as any ancillary acts required to fully carry out those duties) as permitted by both the Federal Rules of Civil Procedure and Article III of the Constitution."
+But a more specific order would help ensure that the court, the master, and the parties have a common understanding of the master's role.
+Where appropriate, the order language may also establish timetables and deadlines for performance of the master's duties.

-A neutral's specific duties and responsibilities might include, among other things:
+A master's duties and responsibilities might include: